stonemjs/docs/src/docs/essentials/logging.md

 }
 ```

-**Tip**: Avoid accessing the global `Logger` singleton in constructors — always prefer injection.
+**Tip**: Avoid accessing the global `Logger` singleton in constructors, always prefer injection.
 This keeps your code clean, testable, and aligned with the Continuum.

 @tab Factory-based
 ##### Factory-based